JIR91/CS290-Web-Development/assignment 3/README.md

 Assignment 3 (continue using more advance HTML and CSS).

+MAIN FILE: site3.html

 My understanding of the instructions:
 1. Create or continue design for web app,
-2. that attempts to implement additional CSS properties such as
+2. then attempts to implement additional CSS properties such as
   - background color,
   - background image,
   - overflow,